cryptidtech/provenance-log/README.md

 This new entry is signed using the key pair associated with `"/forks/pubkey"`.
 The `noop` mutation is used to set the context key-path to `"/forks/"` by including it the `op` mutation set of key-paths.
-It is the shortest common key-path and thus becomes the context key-path for the `branch` function.
+It is the longest common key-path and thus becomes the context key-path for the `branch` function when running it to validate the new event in the parent plog.

 When the lock script associated with `"/forks/"` executes, the first `check_signature` call passes and the lock script exits with `SUCCESS(0)` on